 Heavy Lifting: How To Get Started

-The sense of accomplishment I get from heavy lifting is unlike that of any other style of training I have tried.
-As motivating as that is for me, for many people, the idea of lifting a heavy weight can feel out of reach.
-I don’t want anyone to feel that they are missing out because they aren’t sure how to get stronger and how to work up to lifting heavy weights.
+However, it’s also common for the idea of lifting a heavy weight to feel daunting or out of reach.
+We don’t want anyone to feel like they’re missing out because they aren’t sure where to start when it comes to getting stronger and working up to lifting heavy weights.

-No matter what your starting point is, I believe lifting heavy is something that you can work up to if you set your mind to it.
-Keep reading to find out how to make it happen.
+No matter what your starting point is, lifting heavier weights is such an exciting and achievable goal if you set your mind to it.
+Keep reading to find out how to make it happen!